Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 Best For

-Airtable is the go-to for marketing teams, product teams, agencies, startups, and anyone who needs a flexible workspace that doesn't fit neatly into a traditional project management mold.
-Content teams especially love it — and look, that reputation is well earned.
+Airtable is the go-to for marketing teams, product teams, agencies, startups, and anyone whose work doesn't fit neatly into a traditional project management box.
+Content teams especially love it — and that reputation is well deserved.

 Feature-by-Feature Breakdown